Locomotive Descriptions and Phases - EMD SD38, SD39, SD40, SD45

-- Standard fan arrangement used tall radiator fans and a lower dynamic brake fan.
-Some units had lowered radiator fans, or a dynamic brake fan raised on a rim.
+- Standard fan arrangement used tall radiator fans and lower dynamic brake fans; some units had lowered radiator fans.

-- Sanding nozzle routing varied, either under or through the brake beams.
+- On versions with clasp-brake trucks, sanding nozzle routing varied, either under or through the brake beams.

 Electro-Motive Division.
 (1965).
 Handrail Application, SD45, Part no. 8364878.
 [Drawing].
 Retrieved July 2015 from http://www.cptracks.ca

 Electro-Motive Division.
 (1970).
 Handrail Application, SD45, Part no. 8449399.
 [Drawing].
 Retrieved July 2015 from http://www.cptracks.ca

 Electro-Motive Division.
 (1966).
 Hoods and Cab Application, SD38/SD39/SD40/SD45, Part no. 8389735.
 [Drawing].
 Retrieved January 2013 from http://www.cptracks.ca

 Electro-Motive Division.
 (1967).
 Underframe Assembly, SD45, Part no. 8393345.
 [Drawing].
 Retrieved January 2015 from http://www.cptracks.ca

 Electro-Motive Division.
 (1971).
 Underframe Assembly, SD45, Part no. 8449100.
 [Drawing].
 Retrieved January 2015 from http://www.cptracks.ca